loganmarchione/loganmarchione.com/content/posts/2022/12/index.md

 ## Flux vs ArgoCD

 [Flux](https://fluxcd.io/flux/) and [ArgoCD](https://argoproj.github.io/cd/) are both continuous delivery (CD) tools.
-They watch a Git repo for changes (in my case, GitHub) and apply them when seen.
+They watch a Git repo for changes (in my case, GitHub) and apply updates when seen.
+Hint: this is why I'm using declarative management.

 I originally wanted to use ArgoCD in my K3s cluster because it has a very nice web UI, but I went with Flux instead.
 After some testing, I discovered ArgoCD didn't support [variable substitution](https://github.com/argoproj/argo-cd/issues/5580) inside manifest files for deployments/services/ingress/etc...
-Even though the information isn't "secret", I didn't want to expose internal domain names in plain-text in my Git repo (same as [this post](https://budimanjojo.com/2021/10/27/variable-substitution-in-flux-gitops/)).
+Even though the information isn't "secret", I didn't want to expose internal domain names in plain-text in my Git repo (same reasoning as [this post](https://budimanjojo.com/2021/10/27/variable-substitution-in-flux-gitops/)).

 ```
 ---